Who should evaluate the Global Partnership for Education?

 The little green hyphen means insufficient data.
 After eighteen years, GPE cannot say whether it has made any difference in whether children are learning.(2)

 And when GPE actually does produce a number (#3, above), it’s pure fluff.
 If GPE doesn’t know whether children learned more, then it’s meaningless to say that it “supported” them.
-All it knows is that it sent some money to their government, and hoped for the best.
+All it knows is that it shuffled some money around and hoped for the best.

 Here’s another goal with a little green hyphen instead of data:

 Not only does GPE not know if it’s doing any good, it appears a lot of its “partner” countries likewise don’t know if their children are learning anything.
-In fact, GPE doesn’t even know how many countries do, or do not, assess this.
+In fact, GPE doesn’t even know how many countries are, or are not, able to assess this.
 And why should any of them go to so much trouble?
 GPE can get donor funds without knowing if it’s helping children learn.
 So can its partner countries.
 There’s one lesson everybody did learn: Don’t kill the goose while it’s laying golden eggs.

 After decades of stories about corrupt and wasteful aid projects, donor countries increasingly require an independent evaluation of whatever they fund.
 That could be a positive step but, as they say, God is in the details.
-GPE’s latest evaluation was just released.
+GPE’s latest evaluation was released in 2020.

 Before you read on, ask yourself this question: Suppose you needed to evaluate a global organization which did most of its work in Africa, some in Asia, a bit in Latin America and eastern Europe.
 What would your evaluation team look like?